pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 }
 ```

-This enables search term suggestions based on both the `title` and the `body`
+This enables search term suggestions based on both the `title` and `body`
-fields with a [Hamming Distance][hamming-distance] of up to `1`.
-You can of
+fields with a [Hamming Distance][hamming-distance] of up to 1 (you can change that).
-course change that.

 You can read more about the [Elastic Search Term Suggester][es-term-suggester]
 or take a look at the other [Elastic Search Suggesters][es-suggesters].
-For example there is a [Completion Suggester][es-completion-suggester] for auto complete functionality.
+For example, there’s a [Completion Suggester][es-completion-suggester] for auto complete functionality.

-Going back to the scenario where we had a `status` field of type integer taking
+Let’s go back to the scenario in which we had a `status` field of type integer taking
 the values of `[0, 1, 2, 3]` indicating whether the article is a draft, private,
 unlisted or public.
 Assuming that `status == 3` means that an article is public,
 we might want to specify a filter in our search to only show public articles.